 You don’t know what your small business is worth

-If you’re selling your first business and have never dealt with the world of mergers-and-acquisitions, you’re probably unfamiliar with how businesses are valued for sale.
+If you’re selling your first business and have never dealt with the world of mergers-and-acquisitions, you might be unfamiliar with how businesses are valued for sale.
 This is another area where a business broker could help, especially if they specialize in selling business in your industry.
 They’ve helped sell many businesses, so they usually have a strong sense of what fair market value is for a business of your type and size.

 This sounds obvious, but it’s a mistake some entrepreneurs make: if you don’t know how much your business is worth, you shouldn’t be signing an LOI that names a sale price.
 You could be leaving hundreds of thousands of dollars on the table, and you’d never know it.
 The buyer certainly isn’t going to tell you your business could command a higher price!